Special Music School High School

-The opening of Special Music High School is "a milestone on a growing national movement to re-evaluate how classical music is taught, and to what end." - The Wall Street Journal
+The opening of Special Music School High School is "a milestone in a growing national movement to re-evaluate how classical music is taught, and to what end." - The Wall Street Journal

 - David Harrington, the Kronos Quartet